 If forms are the main way customers and leads can get in touch with you, you need to respond quickly.
 No one likes being ignored.

 But unless you're monitoring your forms all day, every day—and you're probably not—you're receiving submissions while working on something else.
-If you don't have a way to make form submissions actionable, that customer's cry for help can get away from you.
+If you don't have a way to make form submissions actionable, that customer's interest (or cry for help) can get away from you.
 And that looks bad for you and your business.

-Automation's here to save the day, so ticket and form submissions are automatically added to your task or project management system while you go about your day.
+Automation's here to save the day, so form and ticket submissions are automatically added to your task or project management system while you go about your day.

-Easily create automatic workflows that help you manage tickets
+Easily create automatic workflows that help you manage leads and tickets

 With Zapier, you can automate recurring tasks—giving you back valuable time to focus on higher priority items.
-The workflows you build in Zapier—we call them Zaps—can automate many common tasks, such as creating tasks or project cards whenever you receive new tickets or form submissions.
+The workflows you build in Zapier—we call them Zaps—can automate many common tasks, such as creating tasks or project cards whenever you receive new form or ticket submissions.

 Every Zap follows the same structure: When this happens, do that.